ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-For example, add the parameter directly in `flake.nix`:
+For example, you can just add it directly in `flake.nix`:

 ```nix
 {